BobGuyer/sample_app/README.markdown

 == Welcome to Rails

+This is the sample application for Bob's Ruby on Rails learning project using the Ruby on Rails Tutroial

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.